 Board of Directors

-Technical Safety BC is governed by a board of nine directors that provides oversight and ensures that we are safe, transparent and collaborative in our practices.
+Technical Safety BC is governed by a board of twelve directors that provides oversight and ensures that we are safe, transparent and collaborative in our practices.
 They have the fiduciary responsibility of overseeing the conduct of the business and ensuring that all major issues affecting the business and affairs of the organization are given proper consideration.
 In performing its functions, the Board also considers the legitimate interests of industry, communities, and government.

 The work of the Board is supported by committees that provide additional focus on matters such as: